 Summer and Chaplin are cats who were born very prematurely.
 Their mother was unable to take care of them.
 They each weighed less than 30 grams.
 Usually, kittens under 70 grams have a difficult time surviving.
 Things were touch-and-go with Summer and Chaplin for a while, but Dr. Melanie nursed them back to health and now they live at the clinic, making us all smile every day.

 Cody is a cat from a multicat household.
-He doesn't like living with other cats (except Summer and Chaplin, for some reason), and is happier here.
-He likes the reception area and you'll probably see him peeking from behind the computer when you check out.
+He doesn't like living with other cats (except Summer and Chaplin, for some reason), and was happier here.
+He likes the reception area and enjoys the company of people.

 Cody currently lives with our technician Sarah's mom, where he enjoys the spoiled life of an only child.

 Years ago, a young puppy named Trapper came to stay with us.
 His owners gave him a great start in life, but were unable to care for a puppy with special needs.
 Trapper has megaesophagus, which means he is unable to swallow normally.
 He has to eat upright in a box, then stay in the box for a few minutes, so that his food stays in his stomach.
 In this picture, he is staying home with his Aunt Sarah, so he is temporarily using her laundry hamper for a place to eat.

 Trapper currently lives with our former employee Lyle, who fell in love with him after being charged with his daily care at the clinic.
 He is pampered daily by Lyle's loving wife Kay, and loves to play with his little sister Stella.

 One of our newest family members is Roo.
 When he was one day old, his owner brought him to be put to sleep because of a leg deformity.
 We thought we could take care of him, so his owner left him with us.
 We raised him from a few days old and he is doing great.